khaled-mehizel/maven-fuzzy-factory/README.md

 The dataset is provided by [Maven Analytics](https://www.mavenanalytics.io).
 It covers the products and performance of an ecommerce startup.

 The goal of this project is to put together a data storytelling report for the board of the company, highlighting the strides that have been made in the 8 months the company has been launched, and emphasizing its rapid growth.
+As well as showcase the steps taken to improve the website in general.
 Note that we are only going to analyze the data up until 2012-11-27 as that's the day we receive the email.

 I decided to go the extra mile and visualize it as well!